How an IPO Works in India? | Share India

 Process of Launching an IPO

-To answer the question, "How does an IPO work," we first must understand the pre-launch process.
+To answer the question, “How does an IPO work?”, we must first understand the pre-launch process.
 The private company coming out with its IPO has to go through a lengthy pre-launch phase, also called the pre-marketing phase.
 In this stage, the company fulfills the necessary formalities to seek approval from the SEBI (Securities and Exchange Board of India), the regulatory body of the stock market in India.

 Applying for the IPO

 Finally, after all of the above is over, the company announces its IPO subscription window.
 This subscription window generally spans three trading days, when retail investors can place bids to invest in the IPO.
-There are three categories through which investors can place bids: institutional, HNI (High Net- Worth Individual), and retail.
+There are three categories through which investors can place bids: institutional, HNI (High Net-worth Individual), and retail.
 As a regular investor, you generally apply through the retail category.
 So, to invest in an IPO, you must have a demat account with a broker like Share India.
-You use your demat account app and go to the IPO section to place your bid and block funds for the IPO.
+You use your Demat account app and go to the IPO section to place your bid and block funds for the IPO.

 Oversubscription in IPOs